androbaza/Xsight-heart-rate/logs/Johanna-logs.md

 ## Week 12
 * 1h pictures for pitch next week
 * 2h working on case in Fusion: finalize case design and print at Lichtwerkstatt
+* will spend 3 hours at Lichtwerstatt on Thursday to prepare final presentation